tomjoht/tomjoht.github.io/_restapicourse/docapis_analyze_json.md

 ["first", "second", "third"]
 ```

-The list of objects can contain strings, numbers, booleans, arrays, or other objects.
+The list of items can contain strings, numbers, booleans, arrays, or other objects.

-With numbers or booleans (true or false values), you don't use quotation marks.
+With integers or booleans, you don't use quotation marks.

 ```json
 [1, 2, 3]